Unirep/Unirep/packages/docs/docs/getting-started/create-unirep-app.md

 ### Deploy smart contracts

-The app builder will deploy the `UnirepApp.sol` smart contract, which is an **[attester](../protocol/users-and-attesters.md#attesters-🤖)**, to interact directly with `Unirep.sol`.

-In a new terminal window, deploy smart contracts with the following command from root:
+The `UnirepApp.sol` smart contract is an **[attester](../protocol/users-and-attesters.md#attesters-🤖)** and interacts directly with `Unirep.sol`.
+Both smart contracts will be deployed in the Hardhat environment.<br/> In a new terminal window, from root, run:

 ```shell
 yarn contracts deploy
 ```

-Both `Unirep.sol` and `UnirepApp.sol` will be deployed in the hardhat environment.<br/>
 :::info
-If `Unirep.sol` has been deployed in the testnet, specify the address of the `Unirep.sol` in the `UnirepApp` constructor
+If `Unirep.sol` has been deployed in the testnet, specify the address of the `Unirep.sol` in the `UnirepApp` constructor:
 ```solidity
 constructor(
    Unirep _unirep,